confluentinc/cp-demo/docs/hybrid-cloud.rst

                | jq -r '.[] | select(.name | contains("cp-demo")) | .id')
       confluent environment use $CC_ENV

 #.
-Get the cluster ID and use the cluster.
+Get the |ccloud| cluster ID and use the cluster.

    .. code:: shell